It's very simple and completely risk free to you:

 The ceiling is a plain white mdf and plywood on the QC6 and QCB.

-The walls are white "proboard" panelling used to comply with building regulations for fire and thermal qualities on the QC6 and QC7.
+The walls are white waterproof mdf panelling used for fire and thermal qualities on the QC6 and the QC Annexes.
+The walls on the QCB are mdf.

-The QC6 and QC7 internal lighting is modern down lighters, using long life, low wattage, very bright LED bulbs.
+The QC6 internal lighting is modern down lighters, using long life, low wattage, very bright LED bulbs.

 The QCB internal lighting is GU10 style led bulbs which are adjustable on a strip above the garden studio windows and door.